10 Important SEO Metrics to Track

 You can use Google PageSpeed Insights to evaluate your website’s page speed.
 Enter the URL and click the Analyze button, as shown below.

-Doing so will give you information about the page’s performance and recommendations for how to fix any issues.
+Doing so will provide you with information about the page’s performance and recommendations on how to address any issues.

 2.10 Engagement Time